 Batch conversion is supported, which means you can import multiple files and convert them at one time without a hitch.

-Some of you may want to join two or more clips together and export a continuous output video, this Mac video converter takes care of it and includes a "Merge into one file" option (next to "Convert" icon) located at the bottom right corner of the screen.
+Some of you may want to join two or more clips together and export a continuous output video, this Mac video converter takes care of it and includes a "Merge into one file" option (next to the orange "Convert" icon) located at the bottom right corner of the screen.
 Just highlight the video clips you want to combine, then check this option.

 By the way, under the preview window (see right side) there is a camera icon, which is very useful if you want to get thumbnails from your video and save as JPEG/ PNG/ BMP snapshots.

 Click the "Profile" drop-down menu at the lower left side of the interface, this will take you to the output format selection panel, where a large number of formats and presets you can choose from.

 For example, if you want to convert a Windows .wmv video to a .mov file for use on Mac, then you can move cursor to "General Video" category on the left pane, then select "MOV - QuickTime Video (*.mov)" from the expanding list on the right pane.

 Tip: the first time you launch the program, it has set the "MPEG-4 Video (*.mp4)", the most widely used format on the planet, as the default output for any video conversion.
 If your source file is high-definition or 4K resolution and don't want to lose image quality of the result, you may want to select output format from "HD Video" or "4K Video" list.

 Next, head to "Destination" field beneath "Profile" menu to specify the folder on your computer for saving output files, or leave the default path unchanged.